ISO 13485 + ISO 14971 Wired to Evidence, Records, and Inspection-Ready Execution.

-As of Feb 2, 2026, FDA’s device quality requirements operate under the QMSR (21 CFR 820 as amended) with ISO 13485:2016 incorporated by reference.
-Verus FDA helps device teams build a coherent system that ties hazards → controls → verification evidence, maps records and procedures to ISO 13485 + FDA overlays, and operationalizes CAPA + audits + management review so you’re ready for submissions, scale, and inspection.
+As of Feb 2, 2026, FDA’s device quality requirements operate under QMSR (21 CFR 820 as amended) with ISO 13485:2016 incorporated by reference.
+We build a coherent system that ties hazards → controls → verification evidence, maps procedures + records to ISO 13485 plus FDA overlays, and operationalizes CAPA + audits + management review so you’re ready for submissions, scale, and inspection.

 Right-sized QMS

-Procedures, records, and governance mapped to ISO 13485 clauses, tailored to device scope and maturity.
+Procedures, records, and governance mapped to ISO 13485 clauses—tailored to your device scope and maturity.

 Risk Management File

-Hazards, risk evaluation, risk controls, verification of controls, and residual risk justification tied to claims.
+Hazards, risk evaluation, controls, verification of controls, and residual risk justification tied to claims and labeling.

-Clause mapping and targeted additions so ISO 13485 implementation stays consistent with FDA expectations under QMSR.
+Clause mapping + targeted additions so your ISO-based implementation stays consistent with FDA expectations under QMSR.

 Core capabilities